 Is it legal to brew homebrew at work in Dallas-Fort Worth?

-First of all, let’s clarify the term “homebrew” and why it probably shouldn’t apply to our discussion.
-If it isn’t brewed in a residence where the brewer lives then it isn’t homebrew.
-No home, no homebrew.
-Federal and Texas law prohibits brewing of any kind in any place unless a license to brew or an exception exists by law.
-Both federal and Texas law provide licenses for commercial breweries to manufacture and sell beer.
-Similarly, both federal and Texas law provide an exception for homebrewers to brew one hundred gallons of beer per adult in a household, up to two hundred gallons for a single household, within the residence of the household for the purposes of consumption by those within the household.
-(There are also additional exceptions under federal and Texas law that permit the transportation of homebrew for the purposes of brewing competitions, organized tastings and so forth.)
 If you do not have a license or meet an exception by law then your brewing is unlawful.
 If you are brewing on commercial property and that property is not covered by TTB and TABC licenses for brewing then it is extremely likely this brewing is unlawful.
-If the brewing is unlawful then you may be putting yourself, whether you are an employee or the employer, at risk for some unpleasant consequences at the hands of the TTB and/or TABC.
+Or if the brewing is unlawful then you may be putting yourself, whether you are an employee or the employer, at risk for some unpleasant consequences at the hands of the TTB and/or TABC.

 When I hear about people brewing at work it is often in a warehouse or manufacturing space.
 The kind of place where, say, a forklift might be in operation.
 A forklift operator is moving pallets near the brewing equipment.
-An employee moves out of the way to avoid the forklift and knocks into the boil kettle and spills boiling wort on himself, scalding himself.
-If you know even a little about the infamous McDonald’s coffee case then you know scalding hot liquids can be a big problem.
+An employee moves out of the way to avoid the forklift and knocks into the boil kettle.
+He spills boiling wort on himself, scalding himself.
+If you know about the infamous McDonald’s coffee case then you know scalding liquids can be a big problem.
 Not to mention dropped carboys shatter in dangerous ways.